andrewheiss/From-the-Trenches-Anti-TIP-NGOs-and-US/manuscript/manuscript_compiled.md

 Human trafficking is a complex issue and, accordingly, the anti-TIP NGO sector is quite collaborative.
 Every respondent reported collaborating, partnering, or interacting with other NGOs or civil society organizations, international organizations, foreign embassies, and the national governments of the countries they work in.
 Nearly every organization (95%) sees NGOs and civil society organizations as active in dealing with trafficking issues in their countries, and NGOs regularly form partnerships with religious groups, charities, universities, community organizations.
 Around two-thirds of NGOs indicated that international organizations such as the International Organization for Migration (IOM), the International Labour Organization (ILO), and the United Nations Office on Drugs and Crime (UNODC) are also active participants in anti-TIP advocacy.
 Less than half of respondents reported that non-American governments are involved in their countries.

 Many NGOs also collaborate with the national governments of the countries they work in, as more than half (53%) have discussed TIP issues directly with the government.
 NGOs also see their governments as active—about two-thirds of respondents (68%) say that their local and national governments help combatting trafficking, with 61% reporting that the governments in their target countries work at least "somewhat hard" in working against TIP, and 20% feel that those governments have worked "very" or "extremely" hard.

-{Has your government improved?}
+NGOs largely feel that these efforts have paid off, as more than 60% of respondents report that their host countries' anti-TIP efforts have improved, and less than 15% perceive a slowdown in their governments' efforts.

 In recent years, NGOs around the world have faced government crackdowns, increased monitoring, and harsher restrictions [@DupuyRonPrakash:2014a; @DupuyRonPrakash:2015; @Heiss:2016; @Heiss:2016a].
 However, overall, anti-TIP NGOs are relatively unencumbered by government regulations, with more than a third of respondents reporting that they feel unrestricted in the countries they work in.
 Roughly a quarter of NGOs reported feeling either somewhat or very restricted.
 Those reporting restrictions represent 66 different countries, which is still a significant share.
 The restrictions range from strict legal requirements to general government antagonism or apathy toward NGO programming.
 Several NGOs feel restricted because of tax code limitations on charitable advocacy, similar to the political advocacy limitations the US imposes on 501(c)(3) charities.[^10] Other organizations experience informal restrictions that hinder advocacy, such as corruption or inefficiency in the police and government bureaucracy.
 For example, one NGO reported that "we [have] to be certified and continue to submit to monthly reporting, mandatory financial audits, site visits, social welfare approval, government regulations regarding our aftercare property, work permits for all foreign volunteers, annual reporting and additional certifications,"[^11] while another noted that "[a]ll work must be approved and done in direct concert with government counterparts.
 [Our] presence in country [is] controlled and evaluated by government officials, even those who are not familiar with our work."[^12] The burden of complying with uncertain regulations can hamper NGOs and detract from their work, limiting their ability to protect victims and prosecute offenders.[^13]

-## Experiences with the US
+## Experiences with the United States

 As central actors in the fight against human trafficking, NGOs have observed the United States' intense anti-TIP efforts (see [@fig:activities]) throughout the world over the past 15 years.
 Accordingly, NGOs have a unique perspective of the implementation, effectiveness, and effects of American efforts.
 The organizations that responded to our survey were quite forthcoming about their experiences with the United States' anti-TIP work.
 NGOs almost universally identify the US as a central driving force for TIP advocacy in the countries they work in.
 Respondents report that the US State Department's annual TIP report empowers them as they confront and collaborate with national politicians and bureaucrats.
 NGOs also note that the United States has been particularly effective in its work with local governments, using its TIP reports to pressure governments to implement reforms and then assisting with the practical implementation of new anti-TIP legislation.
 Finally, NGOs describe the mixed results of the United States' public advocacy.
 We detail each of these topics in turn.